18F/handbook/_pages/policies/detailing-and-offboarding-policies/ttsjobs.md

 ---

 This page serves as a central listing for:
-- Internal competitions (e.g. directors, supervisors) and developmental opportunities (e.g. details, leads) within TTS
+- TTS Internal competitions (e.g. directors, supervisors) and developmental opportunities (e.g. details, leads) within TTS
 - Hiring actions using the Excepted Service version of the Merit Promotion Process
 - Links to USAJobs Announcements for hiring actions using the Competitive Service (Career) Merit Promotion Process